-Learning Area: Health & Physical Education Cost: \$10
+Health & Physical Education

-In Year 9, the content provides for students to broaden their knowledge of the factors that shape their personal identity and the health and wellbeing of others.
+In Year 9 Health, students broaden their knowledge of the factors that shape their personal identity and the health and wellbeing of others.
 They further develop their ability to make informed decisions, taking into consideration the influence of external factors on their behaviour and their capacity to achieve a healthy lifestyle.
 They continue to develop knowledge, skills and understandings in relation to respectful relationships.
 There is also a focus on relationship skills that promote positive interactions and help manage conflict.